Mary Brown's Centre: Hockey

 The building was originally home to the St. John's Maple Leafs of the American Hockey League.
 The Leafs played out of the centre from 2001 to 2005 before relocating to Toronto, Ontario to become the Toronto Marlies.
 Maple Leaf Sports & Entertainment (MLSE) stated that the relocation was necessary to better monitor prospects for the co-owned Toronto Maple Leafs.

 The Dobbin family were granted an expansion Quebec Major Junior Hockey League (QMJHL) franchise in 2004 to be later named the St. John's Fog Devils.
 The Fog Devils began playing at Mile One Centre in 2005.
-However, the Fog Devils would relocate to Montreal, Quebec, after three seasons in St. John's to become the Montreal Junior Hockey Club.
+However, the Fog Devils would relocate to Verdun, Quebec, after three seasons in St. John's to become the Montreal Junior Hockey Club.
 Many reasons were attributed to the Fog Devils' demise including lack of fan support, a poor lease agreement and high travel costs.
 The Fog Devils' departure left Mile One Centre without a major tenant for the first time since the building opened.

 Professional hockey returned to St. John's in 2011 when Winnipeg-based True North Sports and Entertainment announced a lease agreement with former Newfoundland and Labrador premier Danny Williams that saw their AHL franchise (formerly known as the Manitoba Moose) relocated to the Mile One Centre.
 The St. John's IceCaps played their inaugural season in 2011–12 and as the minor league affiliate of True North's National Hockey League team, the Winnipeg Jets.
 In honour of this development, the Kraft Hockeyville pre-season game between the Jets and the Ottawa Senators (which was originally to be held in Conception Bay when announced as it was prior to the relocation of the Atlanta Thrashers to become the Jets, causing the Moose to become the IceCaps) was moved to the Mile One Centre.
 In March 2015, it was announced that the Jets would move their AHL team from St. John's back to Winnipeg as the Moose in 2015–16.
 The IceCaps' organization was then able to get the Montreal Canadiens' AHL team, the Hamilton Bulldogs, to relocate to St. John's for the start of the 2015–16 season, retaining the IceCaps name.
 However, this was only a temporary move while the Canadiens built a rink for their AHL team in Laval, Quebec.
 In 2017, the Canadiens-owned franchise left and became the Laval Rocket.